mecha-cms/.github/profile/README.md

  1. You have an active GitHub user account.
  2. You have read and understood about the philosophy of [Free Softwares](https://www.gnu.org/philosophy/free-sw.html).
- 3. You have given funds to one of the Mecha’s projects for at least 50 USD.
+ 3. You have donated to one of the Mecha’s projects for up to 50 USD.
  4. You are willing to join as a member of the private repository.